ryppl/boost-history/statistics/cross_validation/libs/statistics/detail/cross_validation/doc/readme.txt

 [ History ]

-September 2009  - goodness_of_fit superseded by cross_validation with a better
+September 2009  - Two packages below merged into cross_validation with a better
                 interface.
 August 2009     - Creation of goodness_of_fit
+                - Creating of estimator_concept

 [ TODO ]